zeek/zeekctl/doc/zeekctl.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``LogExpireMinutes`` and ``LogExpireDelay`` options in ``zeekctl.conf`` can configure ``zeekctl`` to only retain certain amounts of archived logs.
-This functionality work with `zeekctl cron <#zeekcontrol-cron-command>` see cron_ for more details.
+This functionality work with `zeekctl cron <#zeekcontrol-cron-command>`_ see cron_ for more details.

-    # Check "Option Reference" for more info
+    # Check "Option Reference" section for more info

     * LogExpireMinutes_=0
         Time interval (in minutes) that archived log files are kept (0 means they never expire).
 Users should never modify this value (see the LogExpireInterval option).